Depression and MCI: Part 1, How do we identify depression?

 Most of our blog topics are designed to offer tips and support for maximizing functioning, quality of life, and happiness for those who are already living fairly well with MCI.

 However, it is important that we acknowledge that a sizable percentage of patients living with MCI will experience significant clinical depression that requires medical intervention.
 This recent large study confirming the effectiveness of antidepressant medications is an opportunity to review the common symptoms of depression and to encourage any of you who feel you may be struggling with depression to ask for help.
 Certainly, if you are having any thoughts of self-harm or suicide, this is an emergency situation requiring immediate care.
 If you are having such thoughts of self-harm or suicide, stop reading now and seek help.
-You can contact your primary care physician, go to a local Emergency Room, or call the National Suicide Prevention Lifeline at 1-800-273-8255.
+You can contact your primary care physician, go to a local Emergency Room, or call or text 988 the 988 Suicide & Crisis Lifeline.

 What are other symptoms of depression?
 This is an important first question as many of us have “bad days” and “stress.”
 It is normal human functioning to have emotions, both positive and negative, in response to situations around us.
 Emotional responses are normal.
 However, sometimes, emotional symptoms are prolonged (feeling bad for a couple of weeks instead of just a bad day), and we experience additional physical or emotional changes that mean we may have a problem that is not just “stress” or a “bad day”.
 If this is the case, it is time to ask for help.